7 evidence-based principles based on the law and what research tells us works best to support young people.

 6

-Legislation and policy underpin the provision of this principle and establish the duties and requirements of professionals to ensure that parents and carers get the support they need to care for their young person and act in their best interests.
+Legislation and policy underpin the provision of this Principle and establish the duties and requirements of professionals to ensure parents and carers get the support they need to care for their young person and act in their best interests.
 The SIAA is an agency which connects people with local advisory groups.

 Next Principle